How to Make and Cancel an Appointment

 If you feel your situation needs it, take a relative or friend for support.
 They can help you understand or explain.

 Cancelling An Appointment

-Please do let reception know if you cannot keep your appointment so that we can offer it to someone else, you can do this through our appointments online if you are signed up.
+Please do let reception know if you cannot keep your appointment so that we can offer it to someone else.

-The practice may occasionally send you a text message to your mobile phone, regarding your appointment/recall appointment.
-Please contact the surgery if you do wish to be contacted this way.
+The practice will send you a text message to your mobile phone, regarding your appointment.
+Please always remember to inform us of any changes to your contact number.

 As a PCN Network, we are providing appointments from 6:30pm until 8pm on weekdays and from 9am-5pm on Saturdays.

 Appointments will be both bookable in advance, up to 14 days.